Platform and Technology Capabilities

 June 28, 2018 - by Manan Thakkar

-In the e-commerce world, chatbots are bringing out a transformation; they are recreating the experience users have with businesses and replacing it with an experience they have with friends.
+In the e-commerce world, chatbots are recreating the experience users have with businesses and replacing it with an experience they have with friends.
 Since they are built with AI and driven by a predefined set of rules, they learn and adapt themselves to complex business problems and offer quick solutions to user inquiries – just as humans would.
-The benefits of using chatbots for your e-commerce business are many:
+The benefits of using chatbots for your e-commerce business are many, let’s dig in:

 Most customers expect businesses to be available 24 hours a day, 7 days a week.
 While having a customer service team around-the-clock is an (expensive) option, with chatbots you can eliminate that cost and still ensure your customers are catered to immediately by chatbots – irrespective of what time of the day it is.
 Offering 24-hour support is a great way to ensure customer satisfaction.